 - Next, try to access the internet and see if you are still getting the same error.

 - Also, disable the Firewall by going to Control Panel >System and Security and > Windows Firewall.

 - Now, click on Turn Windows Firewall on or off from the sidebar menu.

 8] Change Power Management Settings for Ethernet

 - Right-click on the Windows icon and go to Device Manager.

 - Then expand the network adapter, right-click on the Ethernet device, and go to Properties.

 - Over here, uncheck the Allow the computer to turn off this device to save power option.

 - Finally, click on Apply and OK and restart your PC.

-So that was the answer to your—how to fix Ethernet connection Windows 10—question.
-Now go ahead and try out the above fixes and see if it has helped you to get rid of the error or not.
-Also, if you have any more questions to ask, do feel free to drop a comment below.
+So that was the answer to your—how to fix Ethernet connection Windows 11/10—question.
+Now go ahead and try out the above fixes and see if it has helped you get rid of the error.
+Also, if you have any more questions, do feel free to comment below.